STANLEY MELVIN CRISSMAN, 67

 He was preceded in death by his father, Ronald Sherwood Crissman.

-After the funeral service Mr. Crissman will be cremated and interment will be in the Shannondale Union Cemetery, Redbank Township, Clarion County.
+After the funeral service Mr. Crissman was cremated and interment was in the Shannondale Union Cemetery, Redbank Township, Clarion County.

 Online condolences may be sent to the family at www.alcornfuneralhome.com.